trezzuri/erpnext-docs/docs/en/customize-erpnext/articles/feedback-request-using-web-form.md

 # Feedback Request Using a Web Form

-In the ERPNext version 11, we have a feature which allowed collecting a Feedback from a Customer and users.
-In ERPNext, this feature is now manageable using built-in customisation tools like:
+In the SOMA version 11, we have a feature which allowed collecting a Feedback from a Customer and users.
+In SOMA, this feature is now manageable using built-in customisation tools like:
 * Custom DocType
 * Web Form
 * Notification